 Step No. 3 – registration of the Ukrainian company

-The procedure of registration of a company is regulated by the Law of Ukraine “On State Registration of Legal Entities and Private Individuals Entrepreneurs”.
+The procedure of company registration for foreigners is regulated by the Law of Ukraine “On State Registration of Legal Entities and Private Individuals Entrepreneurs”.

 Disregarding where you register your Ukrainian company, at a state registrar or at a notary office, you should submit the following documents:

 It is made in the Ukrainian language only, signed either by founders personally or by the attorney under a PoA issued by each of the founders (requirements and costs for such PoAs are described above).

 3.2. resolution of the founders on incorporation of the Ukrainian company.
 It has to be notarized and the average cost of this in Kyiv is UAH 500.

 It has to be signed either by all of the founders personally in presence of a notary or by the attorney under a PoA issued by each of the founders (requirements and costs for such PoAs are described above).